Reproduction & Pregnancy

 Stages of Fetal Development

-The first trimester (0–13 weeks of pregnancy) is a time of rapid growth and development.
+The 1st trimester (0-13 weeks of pregnancy) is a time of rapid growth and development.
 From 0-8 weeks the baby is called an embryo, and then called a fetus until birth.
 By the end of the first trimester, all of the organs are formed and working.
 By 6 weeks of pregnancy, nerve cells (neurons) start to form.
 By 16 weeks, about 250,000 neurons are created every minute.
-To learn more about the first trimester, see First Trimester.
+Visit Healthy Parents, Healthy Children to learn more about the first trimester.